Go ahead, have a good cry. It's good for you, psychiatrists say - KESQ

 Although it’s often seen as a sign of weakness, crying can be just what the doctor ordered for sorting through muddied emotions and wading out anew.

-Our disapproval of emotional expression generally and crying specifically stems from childhood, said Stephen Sideroff, an assistant professor in the department of psychiatry and biobehavioral sciences at the University of California, Los Angeles.
+Our disapproval of emotional expression generally and crying specifically stems from childhood, said Stephen Sideroff, author of “The Path: Mastering the Nine Pillars of Resilience and Success” and an assistant professor in the department of psychiatry and biobehavioral sciences at the University of California, Los Angeles.

 As kids, we’re often taught to restrain our emotions.
 Maybe you remember being teased in elementary school for crying when you were hurt.
 Or your parents chastised you by saying, “Stop crying or I’ll give you something to cry about.”